nospam2000/xilinx-ise-docker-mac/README.md

  - "Authenticate connections": disabled
  - "Allow connections from network client": enabled
 I'm looking how to do this correctly because those settings open some security holes which is really bad!
+Probably you need to use `xauth` and `xhost` and map the file ~/.Authority into the container.
 2. Download the installation single *tar file* of Xilinx ISE "Xilinx_ISE_DS_14.7_1015_1.tar" (not the multi part one or the Windows version)
  - download overview page: <https://www.xilinx.com/support/download/index.html/content/xilinx/en/downloadNav/vivado-design-tools/archive-ise.html>
  - full installer for Linux download page: <https://www.xilinx.com/member/forms/download/xef.html?filename=Xilinx_ISE_DS_Lin_14.7_1015_1.tar>